QubitPi/java-code-review-guide-book/README.md

 All of a sudden, I changed my view on Rick's code review and I started to learn from his thoughts.
 When everyone was reluctant to ask for his review, I grabbed every chance and ask him to do that for me everyday.
-At the end of the day, **I learned, from Rick, that Software Engineering is not abot "making it work" at all.
+At the end of the day, **I learned, from Rick, that Software Engineering is not about "making it work" at all.
 It's about "making it right"**.
 To make it right, I have to make it perfect and it is only through this way I am approving to myself that I love what I am doing.
 When I love it, I will make it good!